-3 Figure 3 shows the hourly charging for the SPS units.
-The values are identical due to how GridView

-4 treats the collective pumped storage plant.
-For the SPS project, the three 300 MW pumped storage

-5 units were modeled with equal participation factors in the overall plant function.
-The storage

-6 component for each plant was one third of the overall plant.
-Each of the three units was able to

-7 experience full charging and did not reach any transmission system limitation.

-8 This analysis explores if a regional impact of the installation of 900 MW at the 500 kV Aeolus substation
+Figure 3 shows the hourly charging for the SPS units.
+The values are identical due to how GridView treats the collective pumped storage plant.
+For the SPS project, the three 300 MW pumped storage units were modeled with equal participation factors in the overall plant function.
+The storage component for each plant was one third of the overall plant.
+Each of the three units was able to experience full charging and did not reach any transmission system limitation.
+The regional impact of the installation of 900 MW at the 500 kV Aeolus substation can be observed

-9 can be observed by examining the real power flows and/or congestion of select Western Electric

-10 Coordinating Council (WECC) Paths.
+9 through measuring the impact to select Western Electric Coordinating Council (WECC) Paths.